peterstansfeld/palavo/README.md

 ### PIO-Assisted* Logic Analyser with VGA Output

-Palavo uses the PIO (Programmable Input Output) feature of the Raspberry Pi RP235x microcontroller to capture the state of its GPIO pins over time.
+Palavo uses the PIO (Programmable Input Output) feature of the Raspberry Pi RP2350 microcontroller to capture the state of its GPIO pins over time.
 Palavo then displays those captured states on a VGA monitor.
 Calling Palavo a logic analyser is a bit of a stretch, as it does very little analysis, but it does allow the user, via a simple interface, to analyse the logic themselves.
 It also allows the user to specify which GPIO pins to capture, the frequency at which they should be captured, which GPIO pin to use as the trigger pin to start the capturing, and what type of trigger that should be.
-The user interface is controlled using a serial terminal (on a PC), a keyboard to serial terminal adapter, and/or an [Argon IR Remote](https://argon40.com/products/argon-remote).
+The user interface is controlled using a serial terminal (on a PC), a keyboard to serial terminal adapter, and/or an infra-red remote control.

 This project was inspired by, and uses code from, Raspberry Pi's [Logic Analyser example in the SDK.](https://github.com/raspberrypi/pico-examples/tree/master/pio/logic_analyser) as well as Hunter Adams' [PIO-Based VGA Graphics Driver for RP2040](https://github.com/vha3/Hunter-Adams-RP2040-Demos/blob/master/VGA_Graphics/README.md).

-The VGA output uses a resolution of 640 x 480 with 6-bit colour (2 red, 2 green, 2 blue), and uses CSYNC (combined sync) instead of HSYNC (horizontal sync) and VSYNC (vertical sync) to save a GPIO pin.
+The VGA output uses a resolution of 640 x 480 with 6-bit colour (2 red, 2 green, 2 blue).
+It can use either HSYNC (horizontal sync) and VSYNC (vertical sync) or, to save a GPIO pin, CSYNC (combined sync).
 Not all VGA monitors support CSYNC, but many do.
 More details about CSYNC can be found on this [HDRetrovision blog post](https://www.hdretrovision.com/blog/2018/10/22/engineering-csync-part-1-setting-the-stage).

 \*The *Assisted* in *PIO-Assisted* doesn't really do PIO justice, as without PIO Palavo would not be possible.

 ## How to build Palavo

-There are a number of configurations for Palavo, which can use either the A variant (32 GPIOs) or the B variant (48 GPIOs) of the RP235x, or even both.
+There are a number of configurations for Palavo, which can use either the A variant (32 GPIOs) or the B variant (48 GPIOs) of the RP2350, or even both.
 Configurations are defined with the `PALAVO_CONFIG` variable in the `cmake` command line when creating a build directory.

 ## Configuration 0